-Follow the steps given below to prepare to write a paragraph (or two) similar to the passage using the notes provided:
+Follow the steps given below to prepare to write two paragraphs (or more) similar to the pass age using the notes provided:

+<> B-2.
+Follow the Steps

-- 1. Choose Your Paragraph - a.
-Basic students: Circle the box of notes that you are going to write from, based on which type of elephant you want to write about.
-Place an X on the other box. - b.
-Extension students: You will write about both types of elephants. - 2.
-Number the notes in each of the boxes that you are using: - a.
-Number the notes in the order that you would like to put them in your paragraph. - b.
-Extension students repeat this for the second box. - 3.
-Optional: Add notes if desired:
+1. Choose Your Paragraphs

+- a.
+Basic students: Circle two boxes of notes that you are going to write from, based on which characters you want to write about.
+Place an X on the other three boxes. - b.
+Optional/Extension students: Choose a third, fourth, and/or fifth character.
+Place an X on any boxes you don't select.

+2. Number the notes in each of the boxes that you are using:

+- a.
+Draw lines through each line of notes that you don't want to include in your paragraph. - b.
+Number the notes in the order that you would like to put them in your paragraph. - c.
+All students repeat this for the second box. - d.
+Optional/Extension students repeat this for a third, fourth, and/or fifth box.

-Add notes to either or both boxes from information that you find in a book or online source.
+3. Optional/Extension: Add notes if desired Add notes to either or both boxes from information that you find in a book or online source.